mirko-pace/articles/evcs_acsm_experiments.md

 ## 6. Inference & Hypothesis Testing

 ### 6.1 State the hypothesis
-Our goal is to determine whether the intervention lifted the **share of off-peak kWh** for the treated locations, relative to what would have happened without the change.
-Formally, we treat the **Average Treatment Effect on the Treated (ATT)** as our target: the daily ATT is the treated unit’s outcome minus its synthetic counterfactual, and the **average post-treatment ATT** is the mean of those daily effects after go-live.
-The null hypothesis asserts no improvement—on average, the post-treatment effect is zero.
-When we expect an increase, we phrase this as a one-sided test: under **H₀**, the average ATT is less than or equal to zero; under **H₁**, it is strictly positive.
+Our goal is to determine whether the intervention increased the share of off-peak kWh consumption in the treated locations compared to what would have happened without the intervention.

+Formally, we consider the Average Treatment Effect on the Treated (ATT) as our primary outcome measure.
+The daily ATT is calculated by subtracting the synthetic counterfactual from the treated unit’s actual outcome.
+The average post-treatment ATT is the mean of these daily effects after the intervention goes live.

+The null hypothesis claims that there is no improvement, which means that, on average, the post-treatment effect is zero.
+When we anticipate an increase, we frame this as a one-sided test: under the null hypothesis (H₀), the average ATT is less than or equal to zero; under the alternative hypothesis (H₁), it is strictly positive

 ### 6.2 Per-location inference (ASCM built-ins)
 For each treated location we rely on ASCM’s **conformal inference**, which is designed for time-series outcomes and provides a valid test of the **average post-treatment effect** along with **pointwise confidence intervals** for the daily effects.
 In practice, we fit the model and then call `summary()` with conformal inference enabled and a one-sided statistic that matches our directional hypothesis: